abradley60/TODO/README.md

 python todo.py delete "12843364745"<br />
 deletes the todo item with the id "12843364745"

+python todo.py toggle "12843364745" "take the dog for a run" updates the description of todo item with id "12843364745"

 ## Strengths
 - Ability to create, update, edit and delete items from a to do list